fmenezes/localai/README.md

 markdownify
 ```

+### Docker Configuration

 #### `Dockerfile`
-Create a file named `Dockerfile` and add the following content:
+Create a Dockerfile and add the following content.
+This file will define the container setup, ensuring our app and its dependencies run consistently across environments.

 ```Dockerfile
 FROM python:3.12